hashicorp/vault/website/source/docs/upgrading/index.html.md

 !> **IMPORTANT NOTE:** Always back up your data before upgrading!
 Vault does not make backward-compatibility guarantees for its data store.
-Simply replacing the Vault binary back to what it was before will NOT be sufficient enough.
+Simply replacing the newly-installed Vault binary with the previous version will not cleanly downgrade Vault, as upgrades may perform changes to the underlying data structure that make the data incompatible with a downgrade.
 If you need to roll back to a previous version of Vault, you should roll back your data store as well.

 ## Testing the Upgrade